kdkasad/CIter/README.md

 ### Building

-Simply run `make` in the root directory of the repository.
+Simply run `make` in the root directory of the repository to build CIter.

-This will build three notable files: `citer.h`, `libciter.a`, and `libciter.so.0.2.0`.
+This will create (among others) three notable files:

-The examples in the `examples/` directory will also be built.
+`citer.h`, `libciter.a`, and `libciter.so.0.2.0`.

-Those can be run to test CIter's features.
+Run `make help` to get a list of other useful build targets.

 ### Installing